rkfnql322/ModTemplate/docs/README.md

 **MOD_TITLE** (MOD_ACRONYM) aims to...

-The project is entirely **open-source** and any contributions to fix other mods are welcome.
+The project is entirely **open-source** and any contributions are welcome.

 ## Core Features
 - Feature